-The IMF paper suggests that nearly 90 percent of IMF programmes in low-income countries since 2010 included policy reforms stipulating minimum expenditures for social policy—typically health and education—and other priority areas.
+The IMF paper suggested that nearly 90 percent of IMF programmes in low-income countries since 2010 included policy reforms stipulating minimum expenditures for social policy—typically health and education—and other priority areas.
 At the same time, fiscal deficit reductions were purportedly mandated by only half of all low-income programmes during the same period.
-The paper also claims that, over the past two decades, IMF programmes had no effect on public health spending and actually increased public education spending.
+The paper also claimed that, over the past two decades, IMF programmes had no effect on public health spending and actually increased public education spending.

 Alas, the IMF’s assessment is methodologically flawed, and the organisation remains disconnected from the global political zeitgeist on universal social protection.

 The IMF appears to operate within a self-referential dialogue that is cut-off from the international policy consensus.
 Alexander Kentikelenis and Thomas Stubbs

 The IMF’s assertion that low-income country programmes promote social protection is underpinned by analyses showing that nearly all include social spending floors, only half call for fiscal deficit reductions, and that public health and education spending remains unchanged or has increased.
 However, this analysis is misleading.